obi-0/Project-20/project20.md

-•	Create a tooling.yaml file and enter the code below
+•	Create a tooling.yaml file, then enter the code below

     version: "3.9"